|Lean Six Sigma Training : e-Learning Courses|

-This dedicated Lean and Six Sigma training website relates to our Lean Six Sigma e-learning curriculum, designed to take students from no knowledge up to a certified level of Green Belt, with Yellow Belt certification as part of the training programme.
+This dedicated Lean Six Sigma training website relates to our Lean Six Sigma e-learning curriculum, designed to take students from no knowledge up to a certified level of Green Belt, with Yellow Belt certification as part of the training programme.

 In addition to the Lean Six Sigma Yellow & Green Belt e-learning curriculum Future Learning Systems can offer a Lean Thinking Practitioners course for those organisations wishing to implement a Lean Sigma training solution based on the standard process improvement cycle of Plan-Do-Study-Act, rather than the rigorous methodology of Six Sigma (DMAIC).

 Please visit our Lean Thinking website for information on this course: -

 Six Sigma, Lean or Lean Six Sigma?

 Individuals are more likely to search the internet for Six Sigma than for Lean, yet many are not sure which of these approaches would best suit their personal needs or indeed the needs of their business.

 Both Six Sigma and Lean have their origins in the manufacturing approach used by the Toyota car company of Japan, the Toyota Production System (TPS).
 This, in itself, was developed from the management philosophy presented to Japanese industrialists by Dr W. Edwards Deming after the second World War.

 In the early 1980's Motorola took many of the techniques used within the TPS, added other process improvement techniques and implemented more rigor.
 This approach was named Six Sigma and is based on the methodology called DMAIC (as explained below).